0xumarkhatab/SlopeLeverage/README.md

 -   Install Node JS
 -   Basic understanding of how a React or Next JS work

-With all set , let's start it up.
+With all set, let's start it up.

 ### Creating a Next App

-First of all We need a `Next Js app` in which we will do everything at our own ! so
+First of all, We need a `Next Js app` in which we will do everything on our own! so

         Create a new folder
-        Open that in VScode
+        Open that in vscode
         Open your terminal by pressing ``` CTRL + ` ``` on your keyboard
-        write "npx create-next-app slope_leverage" in the terminal Allow ( tap "y" ) for every step except installing Typescript , we will just be working in javascript.
+        write "npx create-next-app slope_leverage" in the terminal Allow ( tap "y" ) for every step except installing Typescript, we will just be working in javascript.
         Let everything install.
         Test the demo app by writing ` npm run dev ` in the terminal.
         Visit localhost:3000 and you can see the demo app running.
-        Congratulations for setting up the app 🎉
+        Congratulations on setting up the app 🎉

 #### Cleaning the app
-In the the `pages` directory , open `index.js` file and remove everything in the body of Home after return statement. <br/>
+In the `pages` directory, open the `index.js` file and remove everything in the body of Home after the return statement. <br/>
 So your `index.js` will look something like this